-Benefits vary widely, so shop for a card that fits your travel plans
+Travelers can count on all kinds of special treatment from their credit cards.
+Benefits vary widely; shop for a card that matches your travel plans and desires.

 Rental car insurance.
 Hotel breakfasts.
 Roadside assistance.
 All can be quite costly, but you may be able to get these and myriad other travel benefits for free simply by reading the fine print on your credit card agreements before you hit the road or take to the air.